ly678910/react-mobile-imgview/README.md

 // Example 2（Recommended）:

-import { SingleImgView } from 'react-imageview'
+import { SingleImgView } from 'react-mobile-imgview'
-import 'react-imageview/dist/react-imageview.min.css'
+import 'react-mobile-imgview/dist/react-mobile-imgview.min.css'

 // You can call SingleImgView.show anywhere and anytime, there will be only one View DOM node be added.